 When you’re putting together a home preparedness strategy space and weight are less of an issue when compared to planning a strategy for bugging out in a vehicle or on foot.

-This means that you can begin thinking seriously about longer-term preparedness when it comes to food and water and can factor in items that would otherwise be considered ‘luxuries’ when assembling a bag or packing a vehicle where packing space and weight are at a premium.
+This means that you can begin thinking seriously about longer-term preparedness when it comes to food and water and can factor in items that would otherwise be considered ‘luxuries’ when assembling a bag or loading up a vehicle where packing space and weight are both at a premium.

 While storage space is undoubtedly going to depend on the size of your home, the fact of the matter is, whether you’re living in a studio apartment or a large family home, you’re going to be able to store and stockpile significantly more supplies and provisions than you’d ever be able to carry on the road or on the trail.

 In practice of course this means that you’re going to be able to hunker down for a drastically longer period of time if required, easily allowing for a preparedness strategy to cover you and your family for weeks, months, and even longer if the situation demands it.

 Home Preparedness Essentials